 After signing up to the program, Tammy and I were initially able to access some modest funding that helped us improve management at North Head.

 We constructed fencing and managed ecologically-sensitive areas of the property, and we installed new watering points to keep both cattle and feral animals away from the natural springs and waterholes.

 However, since that first round, there’s been no more funding made available - leaving us limited in what we can achieve for conservation."

 Over the past five years, the Queensland Government has provided, on average, only 25 cents per hectare to nature refuge landholders to manage their lands, with many landholders receiving no ongoing financial support at all.

 Landholders in Outback regions need support.
-We need boots on the ground in local areas -- people who can provide advice and help achieve conservation and land management goals.
-We also need financial support to help with the huge job of managing vast areas for conservation."
+They need boots on the ground in local areas -- people who can provide advice and help achieve conservation and land management goals.
+They also need financial support to help with the huge job of managing vast areas for conservation."

 With over 500 landholders managing 4.4 million hectares, there’s no doubt the Nature Refuges program has huge potential!
 But landholders like Barry and Tammy can’t be left to do all the work.

 Will you add your name to call on the Government to better support nature refuge landholders to care for their land?